larbi67/Technical-Interviews/README.md

 ### License

-This project is licensed under MIT.
+This project is licensed under MIT License.
 See the [LICENSE](LICENSE) file for more details.